antoniocarlosortiz/personal-documentation/amazon-s3-guide.md

 2. Now when you reach the <b>Attach Policy</b> step, look for <b>AmazonS3FullAccess</b> and select that.
 This will give you full access so you can do anything on S3.

-3. Click on the group you just created and click the <b>ADD Users to Group</b> button to add the user that you created on the first part.
+3. Click on the group you just created and click the <b>Add Users to Group</b> button to add the user that you created on the first part.

 ###Creating Buckets